 Runoff pollution is increasing because the amount of land covered by parking lots, roads, roofs, and driveways, continues to grow.
 Meanwhile, forests, meadows, and other natural filters are disappearing, and manmade filtration systems to control runoff have not compensated for the loss.

-Only 10 to 20 percent of rain that hits land in its natural state runs off, with the rest absorbed by soil and plants.
-By contrast, close to 100 percent of the rain that falls on concrete and other hard surface produces becomes runoff.
+Only 10 to 20 percent of rain that falls in forests, fields, and other natural areas runs off, with the rest absorbed by soil and plants.
+By contrast, close to 100 percent of the rain that falls on concrete and other hard surface produces runoff.
 An inch of rain falling on an acre of hardened surface produces 27,000 gallons of runoff.

-In the Chesapeake Bay watershed, almost 4.9 million acres of land are developed, which is about 12 percent of the land that drains into the estuary.
-A little more than a quarter of this developed land (or 1.3 million acres) is covered in pavement, roofs, and other surfaces that rain cannot penetrate.
+In the Chesapeake Bay watershed, almost 5.4 million acres of land are developed, which is about 13 percent of the land that drains into the estuary.
+More than a third of this developed land (or 1.9 million acres) is covered in pavement, roofs, and other surfaces that rain cannot penetrate.
 That means that about three percent of the Bay watershed is covered in impervious surfaces.
 The percentage of coverage by hard surfaces is much higher in urbanized communities: 51 percent in Baltimore; 46 percent in Washington, D.C.; and 24 percent in Newport News, Virginia.

 Chesapeake Bay watershed map of impervious surfaces